LiYanan2004/MarkdownView/Sources/MarkdownView/Documentation.docc/MarkdownView.md

 MarkdownView offers a super easy and highly customizable way to display markdown content in your app.
 It leverages [swift-markdown](https://github.com/swiftlang/swift-markdown) to parse markdown content, fully compliant with the [CommonMark Spec](https://spec.commonmark.org/current/).

-MarkdownView supports adavanced rendering features like SVG, Inline Math, as well as code highlighting.
+MarkdownView supports adavanced rendering features like SVG, LaTeX math, as well as code highlighting.

 ## Topics